Tax Increment Financing (TIF) Districts

 Sales Tax Exemption

-Any building materials used in new construction or rehabilitation of properties located within Rockford’s River Edge Zone and permanently attached to the real estate may be sales tax exempt (8.25%) if a retailer is provided with a Certificate of Eligibility signed by Rockford’s Zone Administrator and a Purchaser’s Statement (both available from the City’s Community Development Department).
+Any building materials used in new construction or rehabilitation of properties located within the River’s Edge Zone and permanently attached to the real estate may be sales tax exempt if a retailer is provided with a Certificate of Eligibility signed by the Zone Administrator and a Purchaser’s Statement.

 Individuals, corporations, partnerships, trusts or estates receiving dividends declared by corporations which are located exclusively in Illinois River Edge Zone and which conduct essentially all of their business in the River Edge Redevelopment Zone, may deduct such dividends on state income tax.